sky-uk/kfp-operator/docs-gen/content/docs/reference/resources/runconfiguration.md

     - base-namespace/dependency-rc
 ```

-A Run Configuration can have one of more triggers that determine when the next training run will be started.
+A Run Configuration can have one or more triggers that determine when the next training run will be started.

 ## Fields